 |Legal States||MI, NJ & PA|

-Players do not need a PokerStars marketing code.
-As a PokerStars’ player, you can use our exclusive link to sign up, and the following bonuses will be automatically available.
+Players need to use a PokerStars marketing code to claim these bonuses.
+As a PokerStars’ player, you can use our exclusive links to sign up.

 PLEASE NOTE: New players must choose ONE of these two bonuses.
 It is not possible to redeem both of them on the same account.

 PokerStars is legal and regulated in two US states, with a land-based casino partner in each:

 New Jersey was the first state outside of Nevada to legalize online poker, rolling out its regulated industry in late 2013.
 PokerStars, however, faced its fair share of hurdles as it worked to enter the market.